-The first issue will be available from Winter 2017.
+The first issue was published in November 2017.
 It is called ‘The Irregular’ as we are not committing ourselves to a firm publication programme.
 The other reason is that it evokes the concept of ‘irregular troops’ which is how most of the men in our district would have been involved in combat, either as part of the Danish and Anglo-Saxon fryd (freemen mobilised to defend their shire) or as later volunteers.

 - You do not have to be a member to submit an article.

 - We are looking for articles or comments of any length up to 7,000 words.
 We will also consider pictures, poems, letters or commentary – no matter how short.